New Relic vs. Scout: which is right for you?

 There's no type of monitoring tool that can get to the heart of a performance problem faster than Application Performance Management (APM).

-If you're making this decision, you are possibly choosing between New Relic and Scout.
-New Relic is the original in the SaaS space (launched in 2009) and Scout is the new alternative (launched in late 2015).
-There are clear cases where New Relic is a better fit, clear cases where Scout fits like a glove, and some murky situations as well (this is real life, not Star Wars).
+If you're making this decision, you may be choosing between New Relic and Scout.
+There are cases where New Relic is a better fit, clear cases where Scout fits like a glove, and some murky situations as well.
 Where do you fall?

-In this detailed post, I'll walk through the factors to consider when choosing your best APM product.
+Below, I'll summarize the factors to consider when choosing your best APM product.

 Let's start digging through the products, starting with the app overview.